anayetullah-developer/Lgit/readme.md

+Hello there
 I like to use hello how are you
-Hello how are you, bro?
+Hello how are you, bro

-This is the text in the branch
+his is the text in the branch